b2io/handbook/code-of-conduct.md

 ## Dress Code

 Base Two does not have specific rules regarding appropriate dress.
-It is reccommended that employees do their best to adhere to the general dress regulations of a client company, even if they are just meeting virtually.
+It is recommended that employees do their best to adhere to the general dress regulations of a client company, even if they are just meeting virtually.

 ## Drug and Alcohol Policy